A History of Our Environmental and Social Responsibility

 In the fall, Patagonia drafts its first internal white paper on “regenerative agriculture” to determine what the term means to us.
 We also utilize our second annual case competition with the Haas School of Business at UC Berkeley to seek answers for the question, “How can Patagonia scale regenerative agricultural practices to combat climate change?”

-In 2017, we train an additional 11 factories in comprehensive fire safety, bringing the total number of trained factories to 29 and the total number of trained workers to more than 13,000.
+We train an additional 11 factories in comprehensive fire safety, bringing the total number of trained factories to 29, and the total number of trained workers to more than 13,000.

 The results are shared with the FLA, and it is decided that the FLA will form a Practitioners Working Group to improve the wage data collection tool.
 Patagonia joins this Working Group and over the course of the year an improved tool is created that we agree to test.

-In late 2017 the FLA reaccredits Patagonia and publishes a report on its labor compliance program.
-Noted in the report are Patagonia’s strengths, including our commitment from top management to improve working conditions not only at facilities manufacturing for Patagonia, but also through deeper tiers of the supply chain; the company’s strong engagement with civil society to address issues facing migrant workers, pursue living wages and ensure workers have a voice in their workplaces; and our collaborative fourfold approach to purchasing, whereby the Sourcing, Quality, Environmental and Social Responsibility teams have an equal say in where and how to source products.
+Late in the year, FLA reaccredits Patagonia and publishes a report on its labor compliance program.
+Noted in the report are Patagonia’s strengths, including our commitment from top management to improve working conditions not only at facilities manufacturing for Patagonia but also through deeper tiers of the supply chain: the company’s strong engagement with civil society to address issues facing migrant workers, pursue living wages and ensure workers have a voice in their workplaces; and our collaborative 4-Fold approach to purchasing, whereby the Sourcing, Quality, Environmental and Social Responsibility teams have an equal say in where and how to source products.

-We continue to grow the Fair Trade program, expanding into China, El Salvador and Vietnam and exploring new product types outside sportswear—including wetsuits and technical clothing.
+We continue to grow our Fair Trade program, expanding into China, El Salvador and Vietnam and exploring new product types outside sportswear—including wetsuits and technical clothing.